oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab8.md

-# Tolerate connectivity issues with secure persistent cache
+# Ensure reliable data access during connectivity disruptions

 ## Introduction
-Oracle Key Vault cluster deployment provides continuous availability in case of server failures, but the cluster deployment may not help with network connectivity issues unless there is network redundancy.
-What happens if there is an underwater landslide that cuts the connection between your databases and your Key Vault cluster?
-Not to worry, Key Vault's secure persistent cache saves your day and keeps your databases running.
+Oracle Key Vault cluster deployment ensures continuous availability during server failures, but connectivity disruptions may still pose a problem.
+How do you handle network disruptions between your databases and the Key Vault cluster?
+Key Vault's secure persistent cache ensures your databases continue operating smoothly, even during connectivity issues.

 Estimated Lab Time: 5 minutes

 ### Objectives
-In this lab, you will check the secure persistent cache, simulate a connectivity failure, and create a new tablespace to observe cache-based operation.
+In this lab, you will learn how to maintain secure data access using persistent caching.
+You will also create a new encrypted tablespace, even in the event of connectivity failures.

 ### Prerequisites
-This lab assumes you have completed lab 5.
+This lab builds on concepts and operations from lab 5.
+Complete lab 5 first before starting this lab.

 ## Task 1: Review Oracle Key Vault's secure persistent cache

-1. List the IDs of the keys in the secure persistent cache
+1. Retrieve (list) the IDs of keys stored in the local secure persistent cache

     Enter the Key Vault endpoint password when prompted.